 Proposal Statement: The purpose of GSEP, as well as the accelerated cost recovery that is part of the program, is to improve the safety of local customers, not to increase the amount of gas that can be sold.
 Investing in increasing the capacity of the gas system will only increase the potential for stranded assets as the Commonwealth moves “beyond gas” as stated in the Department’s future of gas Order (D.P.U.
 20-80).

-Supported by: LEAN; NCLC; Conservation Law Foundation; EEA Agencies
+Supported by: LEAN; NCLC; Conservation Law Foundation; EEA Agencies; Jonathan Buonocore

 Supporting Statements: